NishantJoshi00/units/docs/TRY_LOCALLY.md

-# Try Finternet Runtime Locally
+# Try UNITS Locally

-This guide will help you set up and run Finternet Runtime in your local environment.
+This guide will help you set up and run UNITS in your local environment.

 ## Prerequisites